 Show your skoolie and sell some handmade goods!

 Hi.
-It's me Brock Butterfield.
+It's Brock Butterfield.
 Floundering Founder of Bus Life Adventure.
-I hope you'll find the information below helpful in deciding if you will be showing your skoolie at The Bus Fair.
+I hope you'll find the information below helpful in deciding if you want to show your skoolie at The Bus Fair.
 I wanted to give you a little background on how the idea for The Bus Fair came to be.

 When I first came up with the idea for The Bus Fair I decided that at its core I wanted to see the following three things:

 - A way for skoolie owners to show their builds

 - The option for skoolie owners to sell their art or hand made goods

 - Create an event where we can all experience that feeling of tribe or community

 As we all know, there is an enormous amount of work involved in turning a school bus into a tiny home on wheels.
 It takes waaaaaay longer than planned but there is no denying that feeling you get when a random stranger at the grocery store asks if they can see inside your bus and take a little tour.
 The wide eyed look of fascination as they see the amount of work you put into your build is worth every frustrated moment you encountered in the build process.
 At The Bus Fair I want to give you the floor to show your beautiful skoolie whether it's just getting started, halfway or "completely done".

 One thing I learned from going to other tiny house festivals as an exhibitor or attendee was that most event organizers didn't realize the amount of work it takes to show your tiny home on wheels all day.
 Not the case with The Bus Fair.
 Here's a few key things to note that I'll be doing for you as a skoolie exhibitor: